 Looking down at the city from here you realise quite high up you are, but it is a peaceful tourist spot that offers a welcome respite from the city’s heat.

-Tour of the famous Concha y Toro winery
+Take a tour of the famous Concha y Toro winery

 Chilean wine is loved around the world, so we visited the Concha y Toro winery to have a taste of some of the best.
 It’s located just under two hours south of Santiago by public transport, which costs around $5 for the return journey.
 If you’re on a backpackers’ budget, public bus is often the best way to travel in Chile.
 The Concha y Toro tours are priced from $25 so not cheap, but it’s a great day out if you are a wine lover.
 As the region’s largest producer of wines, Concha y Toro is one of the global leaders in its field.